Anaemia is defined as a haemoglobin (Hb) level below reference values, which vary depending on sex, age and pregnancy status (see Table 2).

 - Decreased production of red blood cells: iron deficiency, nutritional deficiencies (folic acid, vitamin B12, vitamin A), depressed bone marrow function, certain infections (HIV, visceral leishmaniasis), renal failure;

-- Loss of red blood cells: acute or chronic haemorrhage (ancylostomiasis, schistosomiasis, etc.);
+- Loss of red blood cells: acute or chronic haemorrhage (gastrointestinal ulcer, ancylostomiasis, schistosomiasis, etc.);

 Clinical features